hiteshhinduja/FundsLibrary-DeveloperTest/ReadMe.txt

 Task 2 Better Analyser Lookup(Dependency Inversion)

-Created analyser factory interface and factory classes for each analyser with CreateAnalyser method that takes AnalysisConfiguration as input and returns analyser instance with that configuration
-Added a dictionary in AnalyserLookup class which contains registered analysers along with a delegate call to respective analyser factories
+Added a dictionary in AnalyserLookup class which contains registered analysers along with a delegate call to respective analyser constructor which takes AnalysisConfiguration as input and returns analyser instance with given configuration
-AnalyserLookup refers this dictionary with the analyser type received to return appropriate analyser instance which is in turn provided by factory.
+AnalyserLookup refers this dictionary with the analyser type received to return appropriate analyser instance.

 Task 3 Read Canned Data from file

+Chose .csv as data file containing CannedData
-Added unit test cases for data reader for different possible scenarios Added unit test cases for each analyser where data is read from file Created .csv file containing information for different periods Added base directory path in app.config of tests and console.
+Added unit test case for parsing csv data
+Added unit test cases for each analyser where data is read from file Created .csv file containing information for different periods Added base directory path in app.config of tests and console.
 This path points to the directory where .csv data files will be available
-Created a CannedDataReader which accepts file name as input, parses the file and returns list of periods
+Created a FileReader which accepts absolute path containing file name as input and returns file content as string Created a CsvDataParser which accepts string data as input, parses the data and returns list of periods

 Task 4 Improve the tests